 “We call reinforcements,” said Lucille.
 The Galaxy Zephyr held the Wheel with its left hand and its right hand grabbed the Chain.
 “Pick a character, Professor Bird-Thing!
 Make us a main cast you can wrangle!”

-Akayama’s cockpit in ZAP was filled with more monitors than any other Zephyr, and larger monitors too, but they couldn’t compare to the visions she received through her tail from her bird-shaped counterpart, Nakayama.
+Akayama’s cockpit in ZAP was filled with more monitors than any other Zephyr—larger monitors, too—but they couldn’t compare to the visions she received through her tail from her bird-shaped counterpart, Nakayama.
 Inside the Wheel’s green haze, her compound emerald eyes watched her water-world from distant perspectives in countless time-periods.
 “Shouganai,” she whispered.
 Her compound eyes cried countless tears.
 “It can’t be avoided.”

 “What’s the hold-up?”
-Uzumaki asked Nakayama.
+Uzumaki thought to Nakayama.
 “What are you even doing right now?”

 “Off.”
 With one wing, Nakayama wiped tears from her compound eyes like dew from malachite.

 “But—” Even enlisting ZAB’s help, Uzumaki wasn’t sure it knew what Nakayama was talking about half the time.
 “You said you’d touch worms as little as possible!”

 “Strictly speaking, as the creator, I’m already responsible for the death of every worm-vessel in the Wheel.
 A tad harrowing, isn’t it?
 But I’m sure I’ve identified a main-cast whose characters can handle what I’m about to do.
 It won’t excuse my transgression, but at least it will keep worms narratively stable.”
 She let her tears drip from her wingtip onto the Wheel’s rim.
 One of its saw-teeth zipped back to the center prematurely.
 “Let’s see if that worked.”